How to pick the best event planning software for your business

 - Templates - Build reusable templates for a variety of items like task lists, checklists, timelines, floor plans, invoices, etc.

-- Venue management - Add and track your venue bookings for each event as well as booking details.
+- Venue management - Add and manage venue bookings for each event as well as booking details.

-- Vendor management - Manage vendor contact details, add vendors to events and track their assignments.
+- Vendor management - Manage vendor details, add vendors to events and track their assignments.

 Some features only come in handy if you have needs far beyond what it takes to manage the average event.
 Some of these involve tools for managing event planning business details (if you run an event planning organization) while others pertain to planning large conferences or festivals.
 Planning Pod as well as Bizzabo, Cvent, Aventri and EventPro each include one or more of these features.